dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 >Looking closely, you see a few short, brown-black hairs clinging to one of the nails.

+Crewman's body...

+>Another body!
+This poor fellow has been dead for some minutes; he's gone cold and pale.
+Clearly a crewman, probably working down...

 ###Engine Room

 >This small, dim room is someone's idea of hell.
 It's not just hot; it's a thick, damp, sweltering heat.
 You're immediately wet.
 You can't tell if it's because of the steam, or your own sweat.
 Coal dust from the boiler sticks to everything.
 You have to time your words between the HISS and CHUFF of each of the three steam cylinders in the triple-expansion engine.
 Engineerss scurry back and forth, adjusting valves, and shoveling coal into the boiler.
 One of them stops to acknowledge you with a nod, and you wonder how he manages to act human in this miserable place.